A practitioner's journey

 Most organizations are guessing right now – just trying to figure out how to adapt to the complexities of the modern world.
 It’s been happening for decades.

-I value continuous learning – always looking to improve my skills and using those skills to create meaningful experiences.
+I value continuous learning – always looking to improve my skills and using those skills to create meaningful experiences backed by a sustainable business model.
 I will share what I’m learning in the hope of increasing the pace of my own understanding and ideally yours as well.
 Through sharing with a community of practice, I want to understand where I’m wrong or what I’m missing, and continue to move forward.

 Still here?
 Cool.